simonmichael/hledger/hledger/hledger.m4.md

 The pattern is, as usual in hledger, a POSIX extended regular expression that also supports GNU word boundaries (`\b`, `\B`, `\<`, `\>`) and nothing else.
-If you have trouble with it, see "Regular expressions" in the hledger manual (<https://hledger.org/hledger.html#regular-expressions>).
+For more details and tips, see [Regular expressions in CSV rules](#regular-expressions-in-csv-rules) below.

 ### Multiple matchers